-The IRIS program is a fee-for-service alternative to Family Care, PACE, or Partnership for individuals requesting a long-term care support program in Family Care counties.
+The IRIS program is a fee-for-service alternative to Family Care, Family Care Partnership, or PACE, for individuals requesting a long-term care support program in Family Care counties.

-Under IRIS, the participant has access to an individualized budget which they may use to purchase will be able to access services comparable to those provided under the Home- and Community-Based Waivers (HCBW) while managing an individual budget to meet their service needs.
+Under IRIS, the participant has access to an individualized budget which they may use to purchase services under the IRIS Home- and Community-Based Service Waivers

+(HCBS) while managing an individual budget to meet their long-term care service needs.